cybearl/celk/GUIDELINES.md

   for internal operations, use `Uint8Array` instead.
 - The `Cache` instance where data is read or written should **never** be returned by a method.
+- `NO_LIFECYCLE` injected env variable is used to prevent some features of the stack from starting.